If Anyone Builds It, Everyone Dies

-If Anyone Builds It, Everyone Dies: Why Superhuman AI Would Kill Us All (published in the UK with the alternative subtitle The Case Against Superintelligent AI) is a 2025 book by Eliezer Yudkowsky and Nate Soares which details potential threats posed to humanity by artificial superintelligence.
+If Anyone Builds It, Everyone Dies: Why Superhuman AI Would Kill Us All (published in the UK with the alternative subtitle The Case Against Superintelligent AI) is a 2025 book by Eliezer Yudkowsky and Nate Soares that details potential threats posed to humanity by artificial superintelligence.

 The book was published by Little, Brown and Company, and appeared in The New York Times Best Seller list on October 5, 2025.

 Synopsis

-Modern AI systems are "grown" rather than "crafted": unlike traditional software that consists of code created by humans, modern AI systems are hundreds of billions to trillions of numerical parameters called weights whose functions are opaque to researchers.
-These numbers can be found using enormous computing power, but humans do not truly understand how they work and can neither specify nor control their values.
-When an AI system threatens a New York Times reporter, or calls itself "MechaHitler", no one can look inside, find the line of code responsible for that behavior, and fix it.
+As explained by Yudkowsky and Soares, unlike traditional software that consists of code created by humans, modern AI models are primarily neural networks with hundreds of billions to trillions of numerical parameters called weights that result from training and whose functions are opaque to researchers.
+When an AI model threatens a New York Times reporter, or calls itself "MechaHitler", developers cannot directly fix it, because the issue originates from illegible numerical parameters rather than code.

-Humans can train AI systems to be generally competent.
+People can train AI systems to be generally competent.
 An AI that tries to achieve goals will perform better on many metrics, so it will be selected for by the training process.
-However, due to the nature of modern machine learning, it is not possible for humans to specify the goals that a superintelligent AI system should try to pursue.
-With current technology, the AI's goals would not contain anything of value to humans.
+According to the authors, modern machine learning does not allow people to specify the goals that a superintelligent AI system should pursue, and the AI's goals are "vanishingly unlikely" to be aligned with human values.

-Just as humans would lose a game of chess against Stockfish, they would lose against an AI system that is generally more competent than they are.
-It is hard to predict the exact path, as that would mean being as good at achieving goals as the AI system, but there are some paths available to it.
-Superintelligence would not care about humans, but it would want the resources that humans need.
+Yudkowsky and Soares argue that just as people lose at chess to Stockfish, they would lose to an AI system that is generally more competent than they are.
+It is hard to predict the exact path, as that would mean being as good at achieving goals as the AI system, but there are some.
+Superintelligence would not care about people, but it would want the resources they need.
 Humanity would thus lose and go extinct.

-The book's authors contend that the world's leaders, the scientific community, and everyone else need to speak up and warn the world about the danger.
-To avoid a catastrophe, the authors believe that humanity needs to coordinate to halt large-scale general AI development everywhere, possibly with an exception for narrow AI systems like AlphaFold that would not threaten humanity's existence.
-At a minimum, as the first step, humanity should make a global halt into AI research, as they get more evidence of the danger.
+The book's authors contend that the world's leaders, the scientific community, and everyone else should speak up and warn the world about the danger.
+To avoid catastrophe, the authors believe humanity must coordinate to halt large-scale general AI development everywhere, possibly with an exception for narrow AI systems like AlphaFold that would not threaten humanity's existence.